Multi-Agent Reinforcement Learning for V2X Resource Allocation: Disentangling MARL Challenges Through Benchmarking: Results and Discussions

 \subsubsection{Comparison between different algorithms}

-\paragraph{Value-based vs. Actor-Critic} As shown in Table~\ref{tab:tasks_summary}, actor-critic algorithms clearly outperform value-based algorithms in \emph{SIG ML}.
-For example, in the 4-agent setting, IPPO and MAPPO achieve the highest performance (0.80), followed by IA2C and MAA2C (0.76), whereas value-based algorithms perform significantly lower (VDN: 0.61, QMIX: 0.59, IDQN: 0.59, Hys-IDQN: 0.57).
-As the number of agents increases, this gap widens further, with value-based algorithms collapsing to near-zero or negative returns at 16 agents while actor-critic algorithms maintain positive performance.
+\paragraph{Value-based vs. Actor-Critic} As shown in Table~\ref{tab:tasks_summary}, the actor-critic advantage in \emph{SIG ML} emerges and widens with the number of agents.
+In the 4-agent setting all families perform comparably, with only PPO-based methods clearly ahead (IPPO: 0.80, MAPPO: 0.81).
+As the number of agents increases, the gap widens sharply: at 16 agents value-based methods decline to low returns (0.04--0.20) while actor-critic methods remain substantially higher (0.49--0.59).

-\paragraph{IL vs. CTDE} For value-based algorithms, CTDE algorithms (VDN and QMIX) outperform their IL counterparts (IDQN and Hys-IDQN), with the advantage increasing as the number of agents grows (4ag: 0.02--0.04, 8ag: 0.14--0.16, 16ag: 0.13--0.21).
-This suggests that value decomposition partially mitigates generalization challenges, although it remains insufficient to close the gap with actor-critic methods.
+\paragraph{IL vs. CTDE} For value-based algorithms, value-decomposition CTDE methods (VDN, QMIX) provide little consistent advantage over their IL counterparts (IDQN, Hys-IDQN): the differences are within $\pm 0.03$ at 4 and 8 agents and become mixed at 16 agents, where QMIX (0.20) exceeds IDQN (0.09) but VDN (0.04) falls below it.
+This indicates that value decomposition does not reliably mitigate the robustness and generalization challenge in \emph{SIG ML}.
 For actor-critic algorithms, CTDE methods (MAPPO, MAA2C) perform similarly to their IL counterparts (IPPO, IA2C) across all scales, consistent with the observations in \emph{SIG SL}.